 The Spot Blight Program

-The County can request and ultimately require property owners to maintain structures so that they are safe for inhabitants and citizens of our communities.
-The State law allows the County to have the authority to repair, renovate or demolish structures if the owner does not maintain them.
-The County also has authority to resell properties.
-If the County incurs a cost, the cost will be charged to the property owner ia a lein on the parcel.
+The County has the authority to require property owners maintain structures so that they are safe and habitable.
+The State of Virginia provides localities like the County authority to repair, renovate or demolish structures if the parcel owner fails to maintain them.
+When and if the County incurs costs, that cost will be charged to the property owner ia a lein on the parcel.

-If you have questions about the Spot Blight Program please contact the Neighborhood Services Division of PWC's Department of Public Works at 703-792-7018 or firstname.lastname@example.org.
-Neighborhood Services is located at 5 County Complex Court, Suite 280, Woodbridge VA 22192.
+If you have questions about the Spot Blight program please contact the Neighborhood Services Division of PWC's Department of Public Works at 703-792-7018 or firstname.lastname@example.org.
+Neighborhood Services is located at 5 County Complex Court, Suite 280 Prince William, VA 22192.